What should my child be learning?

 When your child is aged between 24 and 36 months your Health Visitor will invite you to a two to two-and-a-half-years health review as part of Healthy Child Programme.
 At this meeting you will need to take a short written summary of your child’s development provided by your childcare provider in the three prime learning and development areas of the Early Years Foundation Stage.

 This is called a Progress Check at Age Two.
 It has been introduced to enable early identification of your child’s development needs so that any additional support can be put into place.

 What support is there if my child has special education needs or a disability (SEND)?

-- Our portage team supports children aged 0-4 who have additional educational needs, developmental delay or disability.
+Our SEND Support Services supports children aged 0 to 19 years who have additional educational needs, developmental delay or disability.
 They help empower and support families and early years settings, pre-schools, playgroups, nurseries and childminders.

 The Local Offer is a directory of local and national services for children and young people (aged 0-25) with special educational needs and disabilities.